|Families with pets or young children, active couples

 If you’re looking for a social, lovable, and smart feline to bring home, the Bombay may be ideal for you.
 This wild-looking black cat is great with kids and dogs and thrives on social interaction.

 Bombay cats need daily amounts of exercise, mental engagement, and tons of social interaction.
-Pet yours, cuddle on the couch with her, and never leave her alone for long periods of time.
+Pet yours, cuddle on the couch with them, and never leave them alone for long periods of time.

 If you’re thinking about adding a Bombay cat to your family, we highly recommend you do so!